Vishal73040/BotBrowser/ADVANCED_FEATURES.md

 ---

-**📋 [Legal Disclaimer & Terms of Use](https://github.com/botswin/BotBrowser/blob/main/DISCLAIMER.md)** — BotBrowser is for authorized fingerprint-consistency testing and research only.
+**📋 [Legal Disclaimer & Terms of Use](https://github.com/botswin/BotBrowser/blob/main/DISCLAIMER.md)** • **[Responsible Use Guidelines](https://github.com/botswin/BotBrowser/blob/main/RESPONSIBLE_USE.md)** — BotBrowser is for authorized fingerprint-consistency testing and research only.